Koko: A Red Dog Story: Production

 Filming began in 2018 in Perth, Western Australia.

 Reception

 Koko: A Red Dog Story received mostly positive reviews from critics.

-Andrew Peirce at The Curb called the film "a genuine dogsterpiece of a film".
-Out in Perth writer, Leigh Andrew Hill, referred to the film as "a heart-warming celebration of all dogs".
-While Jonathan Spiroff of The Mono Report, referred to the film as "a charming, crowd-pleasing documentary that is essential for dog-lovers".
+Andrew Peirce at The Curb called the film "a genuine dogsterpiece of a film" in his positive review.
+Out in Perth writer, Leigh Andrew Hill, referred to the film as "a heart-warming celebration of all dogs", while Jonathan Spiroff of The Mono Report, referred to the film as "a charming, crowd-pleasing documentary that is essential for dog-lovers".

 Conversely, Luke Buckmaster at The Guardian said "What should be a delightful romp about a famous dog blends fact and fiction so thoroughly it may end up breaking your brain."

 Awards and nominations

 Koko: A Red Dog Story was nominated for the 2020 AACTA Award for Best Indie Film in the 10th AACTA Awards.